docpad-archive/documentation/core/config.html.md

 With all key value pairs being added to the `process.env` environment variable.

-It is useful for setting sensitive information such as API keys and database information etc - if using for this purpose, then be sure to add the `.env` file to your `.gitignore` file.
+It is useful for setting sensitive information such as API keys and database information etc. - if using for this purpose, then be sure to add the `.env` file to your `.gitignore` file.